wahabk/wahabk/README.md

 I’m looking to collaborate on interesting machine learning and data science applications.

-You can reach me through [here.](https://research-information.bris.ac.uk/en/persons/abdelwahab-kawafi)
+You can find my email [here.](https://research-information.bris.ac.uk/en/persons/abdelwahab-kawafi)

 <!---
 wahabk/wahabk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.